1.2.1 Family tax benefit (FTB) - description

 The FTB Part A and Part B supplements increase the individual's rate of FTB Part A and Part B but are only paid after the end of the income year following the lodgement of tax returns by an individual and/or their partner, if required to lodge a tax return.
 Individuals and/or their partners who are not required to lodge a tax return should advise Centrelink in order to receive the FTB supplement.

-Note: The supplement may be used to offset any outstanding FTB/CCB debts.
+Note: The supplement may be used to offset any outstanding FTB, CCS or income support payment debts.

-FA(Admin)Act section 32A FTB Part A supplement and FTB Part B supplement…
+Act reference: FA(Admin)Act section 32A FTB Part A supplement and FTB Part B supplement …

-Policy reference: FA Guide 4.3 FTB Payment Options
+Policy reference: FA Guide 4.3 FTB payment options, 2.1.3 Immunisation & health check requirements

 Background to FA payments